codebrewer-archive/intellij-platform-dilbert-daily-strip-plugin/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

+## Attention!

+**This plugin no longer works and is archived.**

 ## About

-Displays the cartoon strip of the day from the dilbert.com website in a tool window in products based on the IntelliJ Platform (such as IntelliJ IDEA, AppCode and CLion).
+_Used_ to display the cartoon strip of the day from the dilbert.com website in a tool window in products based on the IntelliJ Platform (such as IntelliJ IDEA, AppCode and CLion).
+Stopped working in March 2023 when the cartoon strip's author changed how the strip is made available.

 ## History

-The plugin was first released in 2005 and has periodically been updated to keep pace with changes to the IntelliJ Platform.
+The plugin was first released in 2005 and was periodically updated to keep pace with changes to the IntelliJ Platform.
 There was a time when there was thought of supporting other cartoon sources and being able to display more than just the current strip (_e.g._ the previous day's strip or a weekly digest